Beyond URLs: Metadata Diversity and Position for Efficient LLM Pretraining: How can metadata enhance pretraining?

 \subsection{Latent representation shaping}

 To better understand the differences in learned latent representations, we probe over three different tasks: writing style (approximated by authorship), document topic, and document quality.
 We present the results from an intermediate layer, as intermediate layers strike a balance between preserving signal and avoiding over-specialization~\citep{skean2025layer}.
-Across all three tasks, the standard pretrained model shows the lowest probing accuracy, indicating a limited latent understanding of these higher-level concepts, as shown in Figure~\ref{fig: probe-3-barplots}.

 For authorship, models enhanced with URL and DI-Fine metadata achieve the highest performance, suggesting that both types of metadata contribute to capturing writing style.
+Across all three tasks, the standard pretrained model shows the lowest probing accuracy, indicating a limited latent understanding of these higher-level concepts, as shown in Figure~\ref{fig: probe-3-barplots}.
 For quality, the most effective metadata are URL and QS-Fine, reinforcing the idea that URL encodes information about document quality.
 In the case of document topics, the top-performing models are QS-Fine prepend, URL-append, and DI-Fine append, though no consistent pattern emerges across these results.
 We argue that the task is very challenging and the signal may be harder to observe.

 \begin{myblock} \textbf{Observation 5}.
 Including the URL as metadata (whether prepended or appended), enhances the model’s latent grasp of writing style and overall document quality. \end{myblock}